 600+ million plays on Spotify with Surfaces, 20 years of making music.
 When hit pop duo Surfaces needed some sugar for 2x Platinum smash hit Sunday Best, they called me up.
 I’ve appeared on 7 of their tracks and we toured the U.S. together.

-My specialty as an instrumentalist is modern sax and keyboard sounds rooted in jazz and pop influences.
-And as a producer, I seek to add dimension to the creative intent of a scene, song or album.
+My specialty as an instrumentalist is modern sax rooted in jazz and pop influences.
+And as a co-producer, I seek to add dimension to the creative intent of a scene, song or album.

 Music is a collaborative art to me, and I’m creatively fueled by working with others.
 Whether you know exactly what you want or you’re just looking for another set of trained ears, please reach out!

 Additional credits include The Night Game, Televisor, Dave Stewart, Surfaces, CLVS, Biskwiq, Park Bird, OK2222, NVTHVN

 Tell me about your project and how I can help, through the 'Contact' button above.

 CreditsAllMusic verified credits for Michael Incavo